pelensky/pelensky/README.md

 Communication is hard, but effective communication is one of _the_ most important factors for a healthy team.
 This document provides an insight into my mind, and how I work.

 ## Working Hours
-I get in to work between 8.30am and 8.45am, and aim to be out the door by no later than 5.30pm.
+I start work somewhere between 8.30am and 9am, and aim to finish by no later than 5.30pm.

 I like to eat lunch outside if it's sunny!
-I appreciate the social aspect of eating lunch as a group, as well as taking a break, so you won't find me eating at my desk while continuing to work.
+I appreciate taking a break so you won't find me eating while continuing to work.
+If there are other people around, I like the social aspect of having lunch together.

 I have Slack on my phone, but notifications disabled.